dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The beginning of knowledge is the discovery of something we do not understand.
+  You will never do anything in this world without courage.
+It is the greatest quality of the mind next to honor.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1394 days)